hackerkid/fall-2016/communities/uchicago/community-assessment.md

 ### Goals
 - Why do people get involved in your community?
+-I like to believe its about making a more diverse community.
+Mostly, it's friends bringing friends to try to include as many people as we can.

 - Are they students hoping to get a degree?
+-Yes.

 - Are they trying to ramp-up to get a job?
+-Yes.

 - Are they passionate about developing, regardless of their major?
+-No, but there is potential.

 - What activities and goals can you set for your community based on their existing goals?
+-I would like to support local hackathon movements and give people the opportunity to learn more about developing/making.

 ### Location
 - Where does your community currently gather?
+-We currently only have one or two rooms on campus for the CS events.
+We also have space at the local incubator but that's scheduled in advance.
+We also book the computer science labs if they are available.

 - Is it an online-only group so far, or is there a place where people can meet?
+-It's more of an in-person group actually.

 - Is there parking, and if so, is it free?
+-I do believe there is parking in some places on campus, it is not free though.

 - Is there public transportation available to and from meet-ups?
+-There are various free shuttle services on campus that run for almost the whole day.

 - Is the location accessible to those both on and off campus?
+-More accessible to those off-campus than on.

 - How much does it cost to use the space?
+-Unknown

 - How flexible is the space for different types of presentations and meetings?
+-Rather flexible, we have hosted interview prep, hackathons, corporate talks, and homework nights all in the same place.

 - How many people can it fit?
+-I believe around 250(?).

 - Is there comfortable seating for all shapes and sizes?
+-Yes.

 - Is there water or snacks available nearby?
+-Yes.

 ### Communication
 - How does your community get in touch with one another?
+-Facebook events and the various school listhosts.

 - Is there an email group, a GitHub organization, a Twitter account, a Facebook group, a chat room or channel?
+-There's an email group, and a Facebook group.

 - Could your organization benefit from one or more of those, or another way of communicating?
+-We would benefit from broadcasting beyond the current infrastructure to engage an audience that may not have subscribed to our channels.

 ### Culture
 - How welcoming is your community to new people and new ideas?
+-Depends on who you meet and where you go, but I would say that generally the department and the community are rather open to new people and ideas.

 - What happens if there is a disagreement?
+-N/A. Students generally feel comfortable to report disagreements or incidents to CS faculty or the Title IX coordinator.

 - Are there any policies or procedures in place, and are they documented?
+-Not to my knowledge.
+I know that the CS department is good about addressing microaggressions and encouraging an inclusive classroom.

 - How will you personally handle it?
+-I try to hear both sides of the argument and use an unbiased tone to deliver what I personally believe to be fair.
+I do not allow sexist or racist beliefs to go by unquestion.